What can I do with a degree in psychology? 🧠

 The undergraduate years are an excellent time for exploring careers through courses, conversations with people that have careers that interest you, internships, and part-time jobs.
 The undergraduate degree could be your route into entry-level employment in one of the many occupations for which psychological knowledge or skills is a job requirement or advantage: sales or personnel positions, management training or public relations, research writing or technical writing, psychological services or child care, teaching or vocational training, to name a few.
 By the time you graduate with a bachelor's degree in psychology, it is possible to have assembled a resume with work experience attractive to employers.

-Career options are limitless with a liberal arts and science foundation, with many psychology majors continuing on to graduate studies in social and behavioral sciences, law, medicine, healthcare services, business, education, and more.
+Career options are limitless with a liberal arts and science foundation, with many psychology majors continuing on to careers and graduate studies in social and behavioral sciences, law, government, human resources, management, medicine, healthcare and social services, business, education and more.

 Why study psychology at Wayne State?